vasskob/TVListing/README.md

   On the main screen of the application is located TabLayout with channel titles and ViewPager with programs for these channels.
 The program is displayed for today by default.
 DONE
 * Optionally ability to select a date for which a TV schedule is shown.
 DONE
 * Optionally select channels which are preferred on TV schedule page.
 DONE
 * Optionally sort the list of channels on the main screen.
-NOT
+DONE (not for schedule yet)

 Menu includes the following items:  DONE list of categories;